jccriado/matchingtools/doc/creation_model.rst

   int_lag = OpSum(op1, op2, ...)

-Each argument to the function :func:`matchtools.operators.OpSum` should be an operator defined as::
+Each argument to the function :func:`matchingtools.operators.OpSum` should be an operator defined as::

   op1 = Op(tens1(ind1, ind2, ...), field1(ind3, ind4, ...), ...)

-The arguments of the function :func:`matchtools.operators.Op` are tensors (and fields).
+The arguments of the function :func:`matchingtools.operators.Op` are tensors (and fields).
 Their indices are integer numbers.
 Negative integers are reserved for free indices.
 Free indices are not meant to be used in the operators appearing in the Lagrangian, but later